RedFireSoftwareEntertainment/basHelper/README.md

 but no really, there are some sad drawbacks to this.

- 1. This helper does not install dependencies, which is really sad but we will keep updating this software with new features all the time!
- 2. Obviously not the fastest out there since it is written in bash.
+ 1. Obviously not the fastest out there since it is written in bash.
- 3. Only 10 packages can be installed at once.
+ 2. Only 1 package can be installed at once.

 ## Goals
- - [ ] Add a way for basHelper to manage dependencies.
  - [ ] Infinite packages to be able to be installed in one command.
  - [ ] GUI interface.
  - [ ] Install packages from repositories that are mentioned in some kind of .conf file like what arch does with pacman.conf